bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- In Unïnfo, we consider the relative version of this dichotomy which is free from the human center:
 					- relative objectivity = [inter-subjectivity](https://en.wikipedia.org/wiki/Intersubjectivity)
 					  tính khách quan tương đối = tính chủ quan chung
-						- Objectivity of coarse subjects is just the  to the common fine subject, i get intersection & interunion of all , hence “inter-subjectivity”.
+						- Objectivity of coarse subjects is just the subjectivity of the fine subject common to all these coarse subjects.
+						- So we refine the scale by intersection & interunion of all (coarse) subjects, hence “inter-subjectivity”.
 					- relative subjectivity = idio-objectivity
 					  tính chủ quan tương đối = tính khách quan riêng
 						- While the subjectivity is idiomorphic and idiochromatic, it's still objective within the subject itself.